 love for Krishna and His dearmost servants.
 Just imagine what

-kind of a world we could inhabit if people were motivated to give to one
+world we could inhabit if people were motivated to give to one

 another as an offering of love!